emilyriehl/emilyriehl.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor in the Department of Mathematics at [Johns Hopkins University](https://mathematics.jhu.edu/) working on higher category theory and homotopy type theory.
+I am a Professor in the Department of Mathematics at [Johns Hopkins University](https://mathematics.jhu.edu/) working on higher category theory and homotopy type theory.

 I am a co-host of the [n-Category Caf&eacute;](https://golem.ph.utexas.edu/category/) and was a founding board member of [Spectra](http://lgbtmath.org/). <img src="https://emilyriehl.github.io/files/progress-pride.webp" width = "5%"/>